Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 Making Music Together in Akre, Kurdistan

-If I had to use one word to describe the Kurdisch people, it would be friendly.
+If I had to use one word to describe the Kurdish people, it would be friendly.
 They are so welcoming and kind.
 We were invited to a restaurant with a view over the town.

 The Market